TheBevyFlock/bevy_new_2d/README.md

 - [MIT License](./LICENSE-MIT.txt)
 - [Apache License, Version 2.0](./LICENSE-Apache-2.0.txt)

-Since the CC0 license does not waived patent rights, we confirm that we hold no patent rights to anything presented in this repository.
+The CC0 license explicitly does not waive patent rights, but we confirm that we hold no patent rights to anything presented in this repository.

 ## Credits